USAJOBS/help-center/working-in-government/unique-hiring-paths/students/faq/pathways-program-benefits.md

 section: working-in-government
 title: What employee benefits may be available to Pathways participants?
 breadcrumb: Pathways program benefits
-category: Unique Hiring Paths
+category: Pathways
-tags: [student, recent graduates, support-students]
+tags: [student, recent graduates, pathways]
 ---

 Recent graduates and Presidential Management Fellows are generally eligible for: